5 Insanely Actionable Local SEO Tips for 2019

 Learn more: What are City Pages?

-Local SEO Tip 3: Verify your Google My Business listing.
+3. Verify your Google My Business Listing.

 Before you can compete in Google Maps, your must have a verified Google My Business listing for your business.
 This verified listing must reflect your business’s address and location to include business hours, local phone number, and link to your website.
 If you are restaurant, you can even include links to your menu.
 If you are a business that accepts appointments, you can include links to where customers schedule appoints.